maplerainresearch/MRR_ESPE/README.md

 # Jumpers

-- VUSB_EN: Leave open for normal operation; only short (close) this jumper if you need to power the board via USB.
+- 5V_SEL: Connect to VIN for normal operation; only short (close) this jumper to VUSB if you need to power the board via USB.
 Note: Powering the board with both PSU and USB may cause unstable operation during heating.
+- PWR_SEL: Connect the middle pin PWR_SEL to pin labeled "12V" if using 12V; connect PWR_SEL to pin labeled "24V" if using 24V.
 - CASE_ON: Leave open for firmware-controlled case fan; short (close) this jumper for case fan to be always on.
 - E0_ON: Leave open for firmware-controlled E0 hotend fan; short (close) this jumper for E0 hotend fan to be always on.
 - E1_ON: Leave open for firmware-controlled E1 hotend fan (if used); short (close) this jumper for E1 hotend fan to be always on.